itsuki-kawamura-dev/terraform-aws-github-actions-oidc-ci/README.md

     aws-region: ${{ env.AWS_REGION }}
 ```

+`IAM_ROLE_ARN` is configured as a GitHub repository variable so that the AWS account-specific ARN does not need to be committed to the public repository.

 ## IAM Trust Policy

-The IAM role trusts GitHub's OIDC provider and allows:
+The IAM role trusts GitHub's OIDC provider and permits:

 ```text
 sts:AssumeRoleWithWebIdentity
 ```

-The trust policy validates both the OIDC audience and subject.
+The trust relationship validates both the token audience and subject.

-Example:
+Example with public placeholders:

 ```hcl
 Condition = {